+T

 satisfaction with the new

 case management team

 within the following

 month and notifies DOM

 of the final resolution.

 DOM and the case

 management agency are

 responsible for operating

 the dispute mechanism.

 DOM has the final

 authority over any

 dispute.
 The participant

 is informed by the case

 management agency at

 the time they are enrolled

 in the waiver the specific

 criteria of a dispute,

-l =

 complaint/grievances and

 hearing.
 The participant

 is given their bill of

 rights which addresses

 disputes,

 complaints/grievances

 and hearings.

 At no time will the

 informal dispute

 resolution process

 conflict with the waiver

 participant's right to a

 Fair Hearing in

 accordance with Fair

 Hearing procedures and

 processes as established

 in the Mississippi

 Medicaid Administrative

 Code, Title 23: Medicaid

 Part 100 Chapter 5: The

 Hearing Process

 Appendix F: c.
 The types of Current language is in compliance with

 Participant - Rights complaints/grievances and supports 42 CFR § 441.301(c)(4)(iii)

 F-3: State that can be addressed are Final Rule.

-Grievance/Complaint complaints/grievances I III I III.
+Grievance/Complaint complaints/grievances

 1915c Elderly and against service providers,

 Disabled Waiver complaints /grievances

-Disabled Walvel 1 0

 regarding waiver

+1 0